TheoLeeCJ/llama4-computer-use/README.md

 Computer use-capable models like Claude 3.7 Sonnet are closed source and costly to use.
 Promising open models like Bytedance Research's UI-TARS can be less adept at planning and executing a task, but excel at UI grounding - giving coordinates of a UI element from a description.

-Therefore, I decided to experiment with combining Llama 4 Maverick's vision capabilties with UI-TARS 7B-DPO for UI grounding to produce an efficient, **affordable** computer use agent.
+Therefore, I decided to experiment with combining Llama 4 Maverick's (or even other vision reasoning models like o4-mini's) vision capabilties with UI-TARS 7B-DPO for UI grounding to produce an efficient, **affordable** computer use agent.

 # Benchmarks